Kenken1216/Kenken1216/README.md

 - 👋 Hi, I’m Kenny
 - 👀 I’m interested in getting into the working field after graduation (May 2025)
 - 🌱 I’m currently finishing up my computer engineering degree
-- 💞️ I’m looking to collaborate on
+- 💞️ Currently working on building a Submersible Vechile Kit for Naval Surface Warfare Center
 - 📫 How to reach me: lekenny1216@gmail.com
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: French fries are one of my favorite foods.

 <!---
 Kenken1216/Kenken1216 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.